 Program fee includes registration and course fees, accommodations, program excursions and health insurance.

-The program provides daily breakfast and lunch or dinner (M-F) while in Stratford and a 10 GBP per day meal allowance for student dining halls is provided in London.
-Transportation between Stratford and London during the program, and theater tickets for required performances is also included in the program fee.
+The program provides daily breakfast and lunch or dinner (M-F) while in Stratford.
+Group transfers between Stratford and London, during the program, and theater tickets for required performances are also included in the program fee.

 Airfare, textbooks, optional courses, other meals and optional excursions are additional.